Keep Your School Age Kids Safe

 2. Expand your home automation

 Various home automation functions can be added to your home security solution to allow you to not only control the security system from your mobile device, but also your lights, door locks and thermostat.
-With Bay Alarm Connect (formerly Total Connect) You can receive video clips based on triggered events you set, see when your kids enter the house and when they’re playing in the backyard or schedule your porch lights to turn on automatically at a certain hour.
+With our Bay Alarm Link™ app, you can receive video clips based on triggered events you set, see when your kids enter the house and when they’re playing in the backyard or schedule your porch lights to turn on automatically at a certain hour.

 3. Get professionally managed home security services